 By including the Dreamer Corps in the Dream Act, the legislation can finally pass, because the Dream Act will bridge the political divide in Congress: it will grant legalization and pathways to citizenship - the things that Dreamers have sought for so long - while also battling illegal immigration at its source.
 It's a win-win-win solution: it helps Dreamers, it helps America, and it betters the lives of the people of Mexico and Central America.
 What's more, it does all this through the American values of national service and entrepreneurship.

-The Dreamer Corps could catapult Dreamers into leadership roles throughout America, and create a new narrative of immigrants as heroes in the fight for a better America.
-It's time has come.
+The Dreamer Corps could catapult Dreamers into leadership roles throughout America, and showcase immigrants as heroes in the fight for a better America.
+The Dreamer Corps is an idea whose time has come.